I like the shades!

 [ I don't have a schematic of the either unit (Control Head and PS Assy] but the layout and choice of ICs makes it somewhat transparent for some areas such as the power supply.]

 On the PS board, I found that ALL of +/-12V regulator caps were bad.
 One of the 470uf measured open, the other measured 41uf!
-The regulator output filter caps, 100uf, measured 6uf and 32uf respectively.
-So that's the source of the low level hum.
-I happened to have the required values except slightly higher operating voltage of 25V.
+The two (2) regulator output filter caps, each 100uf, measured 6uf and 32uf respectively.
+So that was the source of the low level hum.
+I happened to have the required values with 25V operating voltage.
 This ckt has it's own transformer tap for the dedicated rectifier so the ckt can produce a "clean" +/-12V for board use.

 The output VENT plastic end-cap worked loose so it needed to be firmly set back into place.
 That was easy and it is now stable.

 All in all, not a difficult project.
 If your SW has hum, it's an easy repair.
-You SHOULD automatically replace the four (4) +/-12V regulator caps b/c if the main caps are dry, so will these.
+You should automatically replace the four (4) +/-12V regulator caps b/c if the main caps have dried, so will these.

 Klipsch Repair Facility

 I spoke with one of the techs and he was courteous but not very helpful except in generalities.
 I can understand that b/c they want the business for themselves.
-The repair fee is reasonable IMO.
+The repair fee is reasonable IMO (shipping charges from CA not withstanding!).
 If the problem had been more complicated, I would have sent the SW for their repair.